Showing posts with label truth. Show all posts

 You are not alone.

-Here is an example of a church's statement of believe about creation:
+Here is an example of a church’s statement of belief about creation:

 What about the blue sky above?
-Is it not water as described is Genesis 1:6, 14.
+Is it not water as described in Genesis 1:6, 14.

 Biblical Cosmology vs. Scientific Cosmology